-Google Sheets is a versatile tool for creating and managing spreadsheets.
-To find Google Sheets, navigate to your Google account and access it through the Google Drive interface.
+Google Sheets is a basic spreadsheet tool accessible through Google Drive.
+To find Google Sheets, simply log into your Google account and navigate to the Google Drive interface.

 You can easily access Google Sheets in any web browser by navigating to sheets.google.com.
 This is the quickest way to start working on your spreadsheets online.